 Like the DIY trainer, this method will require an adult to hold the handlebars and the back of the seat to keep the bike stable.

-The Balance Buddy is a handlebar for parents that attaches to the rear axle of a child’s bike.
-While not a true trainer (that allows kids to just work on their pedaling), the Balance Buddy does allow you to hold the child upright as they learn to pedal.
-If the child accidentally pedals backward (and for some bikes activates the coaster brake) the Balance Buddy allows you prevent them from falling over!
+A balance trainer is a handlebar for parents that attaches to the rear axle of a child’s bike.
+While not a true trainer (that allows kids to just work on their pedaling), a trainer does allow you to hold the child upright as they learn to pedal.
+If the child accidentally pedals backward (and for some bikes activates the coaster brake) the trainer allows you prevent them from falling over!

-The Balance Buddy also tends to work better on larger 16″ and 20″ bikes as the larger bikes can be more difficult to hold steady on a DIY trainer.
-The downside of the Balance Buddy is that when the kids pedal, the bikes moves, so the adult helper needs to be able to walk or run along with them.
+Trainers tends to work better on larger 16″ and 20″ bikes as the larger bikes can be more difficult to hold steady on a DIY trainer.
+The downside of a trainer is that when the kids pedal, the bikes moves, so the adult helper needs to be able to walk or run along with them.

 Teaching a Child to Ride a Bike is Easier than You Think!